svnzh1k/ON-Esports/README.md

 !reminder [hh:mm:ss] [message]: Set a timer with a reminder message.

 ## Setup
 1. Obtain a Discord bot token and replace YOUR_BOT_TOKEN with it in the main function.
+(It is done by creating a "token.txt" file with the token inside the parent folder of the project.)

 2. Run the bot using go run main.go.